 Trekking is possible throughout the year, but Spring (March to May) and Autumn (September to November) provide the best weather.
 During the Spring, there is a bit more color and the rhododendrons are blooming, and in the Autumn months, the skies are generally clearer.
-The Annapurna Circuit Trek requires fitness and acclimatization to avoid acute mountain sickness.
+This Khopra Danda Trek requires basic fitness and acclimatization to avoid acute mountain sickness.
 Breeze Adventure arranges the trek with complete management.
 Please, feel free to contact us for more detailed information.

 All our packages include accommodation in the cost.
 This accommodation is included during the set itinerary.
 While in Kathmandu, we provide a 2-3 Star hotel for you.
 During the trek, our guides will pick the best lodge for you to stay in based on their experience as well as room availability.
 All the accommodations will be a twin-shared basis.
 In the mountain, Shower and toilet will be on Sharing basis.
 During high trekking season, you may have to share a room with a same-sex trekker from another group.